GaloisInc/macaw/doc/Design.md

 ## Address Representations

-There are four different representations of addresses in Macaw, which often leads to confusion. `MemAddr`, `MemWord`, and `MemSegmentOff` are used in conjunction with the *pre-loader* view of memory.
+There are several different representations of addresses in Macaw, which often leads to confusion. `MemAddr`, `MemWord`, and `MemSegmentOff` are used in conjunction with the *pre-loader* view of memory.
 They are disambiguated in the module-level documentation for `Data.Macaw.Memory`.

 The notion of pointer used during symbolic execution is called `LLVMPointer`.
 These consist of a pair of a *block number* and an *offset*, see [the Crucible-LLVM docs].